dafaarmanto/go-crud-api-banking/README.md

-# Go CRUD Banking App
+# Go CRUD API Banking App

-CRUD with Go Language using gorilla/mux and Postman
+Banking App CRUD API with Go Language using gorilla/mux and Postman

 #### Required: Go, and Postman (or curl, insomnia, etc)